 Going to the Sun Road is considered one of the most scenic drives in the USA.
 It takes you right through the heart of Glacier National Park, and the views are truly stunning.
 They completed this incredible road in 1933 after 2 decades of planning and construction.
 It wasn’t fully paved until 1952!

 This scenic drive is very narrow at a few points with sheer drop-offs just on the other side of the guardrails.
 It’s definitely a challenge if you have a fear of heights, but it’s a beautiful and quite enjoyable drive for most.
 And if you’d prefer not to drive, you can always take the iconic red bus tours.
-They’re called the ‘red’s and date back to the 1930’s, but have went through a complete restoration in 2001.
+They’re called the ‘reds’ and date back to the 1930s but have gone through a complete restoration in 2001.

 The road was named after Going to the Sun Mountain which you can see from the end of the parking lot from Logan’s Pass.
 (You’ll also find a photo below.)
 This incredible drive has a short season every year because this area of the park can receive as much as 80 feet of snow!
-It normally opens the beginning weeks in July and can close as early as mid- September.
+It normally opens in the beginning weeks of July and can close as early as mid-September.

 New information for 2022

-- Going to the Sun Road won’t open before July 13th 2022, they’re still working through plowing the higher elevations.
+- Going to the Sun Road won’t open before July 13th, 2022, they’re still working through plowing the higher elevations.
 We received a lot of snow last winter and they’re estimating sometime in the middle of July this year.
 You can still visit some of the West Glacier area, East Glacier, Two Medicine, Many Glacier, & the North Fork.
-Check AllTrails for latest up to date trail information or at the ranger stations.
+Check AllTrails for the latest up-to-date trail information or at the ranger stations.

 Going to the Sun Road Guide for ‘must-see’ stops

 - Lake McDonald and the Apgar Village area (Bathrooms available.)